Updated May 25, 2021

 Talus Lodge is taking a systematic and collaborative approach to operate amongst the current climate of COVID-19.
-This includes updates to staff training, operating procedures, risk management, staff and guest health screening, alongside communicating with all our partners to ensure that we are complying with a newly formed and developing industry standard.
+This includes vaccinations, updates to staff training, operating procedures, risk management, staff and guest health screening, alongside communicating with all our partners to ensure that we are complying with industry standard.

 To ensure the health and safety of our clients, staff and partners, we have developed a Talus Covid Management Plan which is designed to reduce the risk of COVID-19 transmission and to do everything we can to protect our community.

 The principles, which have been used to guide our operating protocol pertaining to staff and guests include: